wontone18/Google-VerifiedSMS-Laravel-Package/README.md

 # Google VerifiedSMS Laravel Package
- This package developed for google verified sms.
+ This is a laravel package developed for google business communication api verified SMS.